ARMmbed/lora-docs/docs/loriot.md

 	<span class="tips">**Tip:** Use a tool like scp to copy the binary from your computer to the gateway.
 For example: </br>``scp ~/Downloads/loriot_pi_2_iC880A_USB_1.0.1.tar pi@192.168.2.7:~/``</span>

+1. On the gateway, run the LORIOT binary.
 1. The gateway shows as connected on the LORIOT gateway page.
 You're ready to work on the device.

     <span class="images">![Connected!](assets/lora4.png)<span>Connected!</span></span>